 All reviewers and experts will be asked to declare any actual or potential conflicts of interest and will not participate in discussions or decisions where they are subject to such a conflict of interest.

 The criteria used to shortlist applicants can be viewed here.

 If you are selected to proceed, then we will get in touch with you through the contact email you provided when you applied.

 If you are one of the shortlisted applicants invited to showcase your product at the solution showcase event, then you are encouraged to attend the event in person.
 However, we do understand if you are unable to do so, for whatever reason.
 In that case, you can make your demonstration virtually.

 The applicant retains full ownership of IP to their solutions.
 For more information on this, make sure to read the Intellectual Property Rights section of the Terms & Conditions.

-All applications to the OIC will be kept confidential and only used for the purpose of shortlisting.
+All applications to the IPC will be kept confidential and only used for the purpose of shortlisting.
 However, in doing so ICI may in turn be required to share this information with our partners in this Challenge, subject to appropriate obligations of confidentiality as listed in our Terms & Conditions.
-We encourage you to apply with as much information as you think is necessary for us to get a good idea of your technology.
+While applicants are required to share substantial information, including potentially confidential information, for the purposes of applying to the Challenge, we encourage you to only provide us with information needed to show us that your solution meets or exceeds the requirements listed in the challenge.

 These FAQs will be updated should additional questions arise.

-If you have further questions about the Open Innovation Challenge which are not covered in the FAQs, please contact us by emailing firstname.lastname@example.org.
+If you have further questions about the Island Plastic Challenge which are not covered in the FAQs, please contact us by emailing email@example.com.